 in order" to transfer the assets into the trust.

-SHOULD I HAVE A LIVING TRUST?
+SHOULD I HAVE A LIVING TRUST IN CALIFORNIA?

 You should seriously consider a living trust if you either: